Help! My Dog Just Growled at my Kid

 But how can our dogs tell us if they REALLY DON'T like something?

-The line, “Excuse me, fine young lady, I’m really not digging this hug, can we please engage in another activity that maybe more pleasurable to both of us?” doesn’t really roll off the tongue for them – so instead, they may growl.
+The line, “Excuse me, kind fellow, I’m really not enjoying this hug - can we please engage in another activity that maybe more pleasurable to both of us?” doesn’t really roll off the tongue for them – so instead, they may growl.

 It’s the doggie version of ‘using their words’.